justinyoo/ms-graph-on-aswa/README.md

    > azd login --use-device-code=false
    > ```
    >
-   > Then, copy the URL from the browser's location bar, open a new terminal and paste it with the `curl` command like:
+   > It opens a new web browser and get an error.
+Copy the URL from the browser's location bar, open a new terminal and paste it with the `curl` command like:
    >
    > ```bash
    > curl {{COPIED_URL}}